substrait-io/substrait/tests/README.md

 ```

 ### Test Groups
 A test group is a collection of test cases that are logically related.
+Test groups are purely for categorization purposes and do not affect the execution or meaning of tests.
 - **description**: A string describing the test group or case.
 The description must start with a `#` character.
     ```code
     # Common Maths